-An applicant who does not meet the provisions of subdivision 36-24-17.3(4) or (5) may be issued a license to practice as an audiologist pending board approval if the applicant demonstrates the following:
+An applicant who does not meet the provisions of subdivision 36-24-17.3(4) or (5) may be issued a license to practice as an audiologist pending board approval if the applicant demonstrates the following: (1) Has formally and consistently represented oneself to the public as an audiologist;

-(1) Has formally and consistently represented oneself to the public as an audiologist;
+(2) Has a master's or doctorate degree in audiology from a regionally accredited educational institution;

-1 (2) Has a master's or doctorate degree in audiology from a regionally accredited 2 educational institution; 3 Has spent the majority of working hours in the practice of audiology; Passed any board designated written or oral exam for applicants who have not met 4 5 subdivision 36-24-17.3(5); 6 Submits an application on a form prescribed by the board by January 1, 1998; and 7 (6) Pays the application fee set by the board not to exceed three hundred fifty dollars.
-8 Section 43.
-That § 36-24-18 be REPEALED: 9
+- 3 (3) Has spent the majority of working hours in the practice of audiology; - 4 (4) Passed any board designated written or oral exam for applicants who have not met 5 subdivision 36-24-17.3(5); - 6 (5) Submits an application on a form prescribed by the board by January 1, 1998; and - 7 (6) Pays the application fee set by the board not to exceed three hundred fifty dollars.

-An applicant for a hearing aid dispensing license having been notified by the board that the applicant has fulfilled the requirements of §§ 36-24-17.1 and 36-24-17.2 shall appear at a time, place, and before such persons as the board may designate, to be examined by written and oral tests to determine that the applicant is qualified to practice the fitting and dispensing of hearing aids.
+- 9 An applicant for a hearing aid dispensing license having been notified by the board 10 that the applicant has fulfilled the requirements of §§ 36-24-17.1 and 36-24-17.2 shall 11 appear at a time, place, and before such persons as the board may designate, to be 12 examined by written and oral tests to determine that the applicant is gualified to practice - 13 the fitting and dispensing of hearing aids.